Bible-Translation-Tools/usfm-tools/README.md

 - pyyaml
 - requests

-You may be able to install these with `pip install pyparsing python-docx pyyaml requests`
+You may be able to install these with `pip install python-docx pyyaml requests`